sh0rething/sh0rething/index.md

 ---
 ## Big reversal in Wellington's house price fortunes as vast majority of suburbs dip
-Ethan Te Ora, 23 June 2022 - [Stuff](https://www.stuff.co.nz/life-style/homed/housing-affordability/129047953/big-reversal-in-wellingtons-house-price-fortunes-as-vast-majority-of-suburbs-dip), [Archive](https://archive.ph/nHvpq)
+Ethan Te Ora, 23 June 2022 - [Stuff](https://www.stuff.co.nz/life-style/homed/housing-affordability/129047953/big-reversal-in-wellingtons-house-price-fortunes-as-vast-majority-of-suburbs-dip), [Archive](https://archive.ph/nHvpq), [Return to Top](#table-of-contents)

 Few have escaped Wellington’s housing downturn as the vast majority of Wellington’s suburbs recorded a fall in price over the past three months.
 Professionals Redcoats real estate agent Alice Pearson, who is also based in Lower Hutt, believed the figures understated the true decline.
 “What we’re seeing on the ground is closer to a fall between 15% and 20%,” she said.